bernardodiasc/xslt/README.md

 ## Templates

-Currently only have the `navigation` component, with 2 modes, called `simple` and `complex`.
+Currently only have the [`navigation` component (/templates/navigation/index.xsl)](https://github.com/bernardodiasc/xslt/blob/gh-pages/templates/navigation/index.xsl), with 2 modes, called `simple` and `complex`.

+### Navigation mode simple

 The mode `simple` will print the matched xml nodes as it is.
 Since HTML is compatible with XML.

-The mode `complex` will iterate the matched xml nodes and will build the markup with an alternative markup structure.

-### Navigation mode simple

 - Match: `data/module[@name='navigation']`
 - Mode: simple